 Celia: “At Tulane Medical.
 She’s okay, though?
 When was she brought in?
 What happened?” she asks again, as if the answer will change.

 GM: “Your mother is stable.
 She will be discharged in good health, eventually.
 I will leave it for her to explain what happened to you,” Dr. Crawford repeats.

-“We normally do not notify next of kin about their relatives’ hospitalizations in this manner, but your mother was very insistent, and I felt moved to sympathy for her.
+“We normally do not notify next of kin about their relatives’ hospitalizations in this manner.
+It is not a doctor’s responsibility to do so.
+However, your mother was very insistent, and I felt moved to sympathy for her.
 She did not wish for your father to be contacted.”

 Celia: Celia doesn’t know what to say.
 She nods.
 Her mom is hurting.
 In the hospital.
 Going through divorce.
 Cheating on her dad.
 Selling secrets.